Native App vs Cross Platform Development in Modern Mobile App Development

 Another critical factor is the cost involved, as it will take a higher investment to build two native apps.
 Not to forget the costs involved in other areas like promotion and fixing common errors.

-Pros & Cons of Cross-Platform App development
+Pros & Cons of Cross Platform App Development and Cross Platform Frameworks

 First, let's go through some of the pros of cross-platform app development:

-Building Cross-Platform Apps Requires Less Time
+Building Cross Platform Apps Requires Less Development Time

 A cross-platform app reuses the same code for multiple operating systems with slight changes.
 It saves considerably more time than creating two different codebases for various platforms.